Cghlewis/data-mgmt-ed-research-book/_book/14-data-archive.md

           - Design this master data folder like you would a public repository folder (see Section \@ref(share-file))
             - Add a README that describes what files the folder contains
             - Move relevant documentation from other locations to this folder (e.g., data dictionaries, project-level documentation)
-          - Add descriptions of the finalized datasets to a data inventory to inform your team of their availability (see Section \@ref(document-inventory))
     - When it comes time to destroy data, make sure to permanently delete files, including all backups of files.
 When deleting PII, this often involves more than just moving files to the trash can on your computer.
 Work with your institution IT department during this process.

 Last, make sure to document your plan, including time frames for retention and destruction, in the appropriate locations (e.g., DMP, research protocol, informed consent agreements, team data security policy).
-Assign responsibilities for all tasks including short-term boxing or destruction of physical files and wrangling or destruction of electronic files, as well as ongoing long-term maintenance of files, and document in your roles and responsibilities document.
+Assign and document responsibilities for short-term tasks such as boxing or destruction of physical files, as well as ongoing long-term tasks such as maintenance of files.

 <br>